wodby/php/README.md

 - `sudo` allowed for all commands for `wodby` user
 - PHP source code available under `/usr/src/php.tar.xz`
 - `PHP_FPM_CLEAR_ENV` is set to `no` by default
-- Additional packages installed: yarn and npm
+- Additional packages installed: tig, tmux, yarn and npm

 ### `-dev-macos`